-Recent surveys conducted by Tourism Kelowna found that sustainable, responsible tourism is a high priority for 96% of Tourism Kelowna stakeholders and 86% of local Kelowna residents.
 Our team actively works to adopt, support, and promote sustainable tourism practices.
-To further this work and to gain knowledge about sustainability in the tourism industry, members of our team attended the third annual IMPACT Sustainability Travel & Tourism Conference in Victoria.
-The three-day conference is a "collaborative national dialogue on innovation and the contribution of tourism to Canada's sustainable future."
+To further this work and to gain knowledge about sustainability in the tourism industry, our Director of Destination Development, Chris Lewis, recently attended the IMPACT Sustainability Travel & Tourism Conference on behalf of Tourism Kelowna.
+The three-day conference seeks to "drive, inspire and demonstrate innovative and collaborative sustainable solutions for positive tourism development across Canada."

-For more information on the IMPACT Conference or Tourism Kelowna's sustainability efforts, please contact me at email@example.com or at (250) 861-1515 ext.
-205.
+For more information on the IMPACT Conference or Tourism Kelowna's destination development and sustainability efforts, please contact Chris Lewis at email@example.com or at (250) 861-1515 ext.
+207.